bfxdev/Arduino/VSCode/README.md

-# Visual Studio Code for Gamebuino with IntelliSense
+# Visual Studio Code for Gamebuino/Arduino with IntelliSense

 ## Introduction